theupdateframework/taps/candidate-tuf-versions.md

 functions to maintain old versions.
 In order to find compatible updates on a repository, a client must keep track of the TUF specification versions it supports.
-To do so, a global variable or other local storage option should contain the client spec version, or spec version range.
-For simplicity, this field should be formatted according to Semantic Versioning so that it can be directly compared to the spec version in root metadata.
+To do so, a global variable or other local storage option should contain the client specification version, or specification version range.
+For simplicity, this field should be formatted according to Semantic Versioning so that it can be directly compared to the specification version in root metadata.

 There may be multiple versions of the specification supported by each TUF client.
 This allows metadata downloads from a repository or delegated role that